Finding Practice Management Software that Fits

 A preview of your data, and a great conversion process.

 When you’re looking to switch your practice management software, you want to be able to see your own data in the software you’re considering.
-Make sure the new software vendor you’re considering will do a free trial conversion.
+Does the new software vendor you’re considering do a free trial conversion?
 Seeing is believing, and being able to see and manipulate your own data in the new platform will help you evaluate how things will look and feel once you complete the switch.
 Ask about the conversion team, their process, and the cost.
-They should be able to tell you exactly what information will transfer over from your current software to the new one.
+They should be able to tell you exactly what information will transfer from your current software to the new one.
 You should get tools and resources during the transition to help you evaluate the test conversion and check for issues, for a smooth and complete final conversion with the desired result.
-Here’s a 3-minute overview of the process when you convert to Open Dental.
+Watch a 3-minute overview of the Open Dental conversion process to learn more.

 HIPAA compliance

-Your practice management software is a tool to help you be HIPAA Compliant and as such, should follow HIPAA guidelines and standards for security and privacy, and have physical and electronic safeguards in place, including encryption.
+HIPAA compliance is paramount to a dental practice, and as such, your practice management software should have the tools to help you be compliant.
 The software should allow display customization (think schedule view for your staff vs. somewhere the patients may be able to see it), and security settings for each of the users in your practice with access to PHI.

 Growth potential

 You may start off as a single practice, but your practice management software should be scalable to handle additional practices as their own entity (for customization and reporting needs, etc.), while still maintaining visibility and access to the organization as a whole.
 As you grow, your software should grow with you, and you shouldn’t have to upgrade to an enterprise version to do that.
 Open Dental is fully scalable with robust and flexible features that grow with you.
-And wouldn’t it be nice if you got a discount when you have more than a few practices?
-Ask to see if these are offered – you’ll see savings for all of your locations.
+And wouldn’t it be nice if there were discounts when you have more than a few practices?
+Ask if these are offered – you’ll see savings for all your locations.

 The features you need